KingDusty1/netlify-statuskit-master/site/content/incidents/server-maintenance.md

   "Prison Server",
   "KitPvP Server"
 ]
-resolved = false
+resolved = true
 +++
-Servers will be down as we perform maintenace.
+Servers are back up and you may now login!